TheGod7/Socketio/README.md

 ```
 ## Usage <a name = "usage"></a>

-yet is all you can use this to learn like me or tell me some errors you see
+yet is all you can use this to learn like me or tell me some errors you see is unfished help me to finish it